 Gillette Eddy Gordon was a dairyman with the University of California Agricultural Extension Service for 35 years.
 He was a dairy judge of international renown and was named by the U.S. Dairy Science Association as Outstanding Extension Dairyman.
 Mr. & Mrs. Gordon had a particular interest in the development of young people.
-Friends and family members established this endowment in 1961 as a memorial which would assist young men and women in their educational pursuits.
+Friends and family members established this endowment in 1961 as a memorial that would assist young men and women in their educational pursuits.
 It is restricted to student leaders with an interest in dairying or a closely related field who have been active in 4-H or FFA.

 Guild Wineries & Distilleries

-Established in 1976 by Guild Wineries & Distilleries, this scholarship is restricted to upper division students in the Department of Viticulture & Enology who show a keen interest in a career in the California wine industry.
+Established in 1976 by Guild Wineries & Distilleries, this scholarship is restricted to upper-division students in the Department of Viticulture & Enology who show a keen interest in a career in the California wine industry.

 Arlo D. Gustafson Scholarship